varneberg/Cheat-Sheets/INF140/INF140-Multiple-Alternatives.md

 ### Cybersecurity Attacks and Controls

-1. Which of the following are common features of a computer virus and a trojan horse? residing in a software replicating itself in the infected system and network exploiting system flaws and vulnerabilities in a system running itself when certain condition is triggered sending message to a remote controller
+1. Which of the following are common features of a computer virus and a trojan horse?

+        A.      residing in a software
+        B.      replicating itself in the infected system and network
+        C.      exploiting system flaws and vulnerabilities in a system running itself when certain condition is triggered
+        D.      sending message to a remote controller

 2. Which of the following belong to the social engineering attack? an attacker uses a telephone system to gain access to private personal and financial information from the public